 Set on the edge of the beautiful Vaucluse plateau and close to the prestigious Côte du Rhône wine villages, Carpentras is a lively Provençal town between the Mont Ventoux and the Luberon Valley is a paradise for cyclists and wine-lovers.

-Venasque is a medieval village perched on the hilltop of a rocky outcrop.
+Venasque is a medieval village perched on top of a rocky outcrop.
 This village is classified as one of the most beautiful villages in France.
 It dominates the valley of La Nesque.
-Venasque also has classified historical monuments and is believed to have the oldest baptistery in the region.
-There is a 12th century Church, ramparts, several chapels.
+Venasque also has listed historical monuments and is said to have the oldest baptistery in the region.
+There is a 12th century church, ramparts, several chapels.